Do you have information on an unsolved case involving missing or murdered indigenous women or girls?

 Laurie Odjick has a voice that captivates you, especially when it comes to stories about her daughter, Maisy Odjick.

-“Just seeing her face, her eyes and counting her little fingers and toes … (I) was already in love because I felt her for nine months, but to see her, hold her, it’s just simply amazing and such a gift,” Laurie said while reflecting on the day she gave birth to Maisy.
+“Just seeing her face, her eyes and counting her little fingers and toes,” Laurie said while reflecting on the day she gave birth to Maisy.

-According to the RCMP’s database Canada’s Missing, Maisy, along with her best friend Shannon Alexander, 17, were reported missing from Kitigan Zibi Anishinabeg Nation, in Quebec on Sept.
-8, 2008.
+Maisy and her best friend Shannon Alexander, 17, were reported missing from Kitigan Zibi Anishinabeg Nation in Quebec in September 2008.

-Neither girl was in trouble with the law.
-Other than experimenting with marijuana from time to time, leading a high-risk lifestyle was the furthest thing from their minds.
+Neither girl was in trouble with the law nor did they lead high-risk lifestyles.
 So when the two suddenly disappeared, it was a shock to everyone who knew them.

-Laurie last saw her daughter on Friday, Sept.
+The last time Laurie saw her daughter was on Friday, Sept.
 5, 2008.
-She and Shannon were outside Maisy’s grandmother’s house, mowing the lawn.
+Maisy and Shannon were outside Maisy’s grandmother’s house, mowing the lawn.

-Maisy lived with her grandmother and often did the chore every Saturday morning.
+Maisy lived with her grandmother and usually mowed the lawn on Saturday mornings.
 Laurie asked her why she was doing it a day early.

 “She said she was going to go spend the weekend with Shannon because her dad was going to help his son in the city [Ottawa] to paint,” Laurie recalled.

 Alexander lived in Maniwaki, Que., a town adjacent to the reserve.
-Maisy often spent nights at her place, so it was nothing out of the ordinary.
+Maisy often spent nights at her place.

 “I hugged her and kissed her and I asked her what she was doing that weekend,” Laurie said.

-Shannon’s father, Brian Alexander, returned to his apartment on Labour Day.
-Laurie said he found the girls had left behind their purses, wallets, identification and backpacks.
+When Shannon’s father, Brian Alexander, returned to his apartment, Laurie said he found the girls had left behind their purses, wallets, identification and backpacks.
 Shannon had even left her medication behind.

-Laurie said she believes the investigation into Maisy’s disappearance was mishandled from the beginning.
+Laurie said she believes the investigation into Maisy’s disappearance was mishandled from the beginning by Kitigan Zibi police.

-She said what’s worse was that her daughter and her friend were labelled as runaways.
+She said her daughter and her friend were labelled as runaways.

-“The apartment that Shannon’s dad and her lived in at the time wasn’t even searched,” Laurie said, while lighting up a smoke.
+“The apartment that Shannon’s dad and her lived in at the time wasn’t even searched,” Laurie said.

-She went on to say that her family never got a file number or any support from police for a press release that would notify media to broadcast her disappearance.
+She said her family never got a file number and the police didn’t notify media about the disappearance.

 “I mean, even the chief and council, nobody ... it seemed like nobody cared at the time,” Laurie said.

-That’s when Maisy’s aunt, Maria Jacko, built a website with as much information about the girls and their disappearance.
+Maisy’s aunt, Maria Jacko, built a website with information about the girls and their disappearance.

-Then more than six days after anyone had seen the girls, Kitigan Zibi Chief Gilbert Whiteduck arranged for a press conference.
+Then more than six days after the girls went missing, Kitigan Zibi Chief Gilbert Whiteduck arranged for a news conference.

 “It was even sadder because only the town paper really showed up and APTN,” Laurie said.

-She and other volunteers started searching on their own, without the help of any police.
+She and other volunteers started searching on their own, without the help of police.

 Eventually, Search and Rescue Global One was invited to the community by the chief and council.
 Two separate searches were conducted, both unsuccessful.

-In 2009, the Sûreté du Quebec provincial police force took over the case.
-Relations with the lead investigator are stronger than ever.
+In 2009, the Sûreté du Québec (SQ) provincial police force took over the case.
+Laurie said relations with the lead investigator are now good.

 “From the very beginning, he calls me....
-Even if he knows nothing, it’s just reassurance that she’s not forgotten.
-You know, and that makes a world of a difference,” Laurie said, adding that the detective has even given her his personal cell number.
+Even if he knows nothing, it’s just reassurance that she’s not forgotten and that makes a world of a difference,” Laurie said, adding that the detective has even given her his personal cell number.

-Laurie has come to this conclusion because she realizes she may never get any answers as to what happened to her own daughter.
+Laurie said she realizes she may never get any answers as to what happened to her daughter.
 She said the lead police investigator has told her that Maisy's file may soon be shelved.

 “He told me there is going to become a time when Maisy’s file will be a cold case, only meaning that with no information coming in, and all the investigating they’ve done led to nowhere,” she said.